Future Orientation of the Group

 The company auditor and the Group auditor examine issues, processes, and control systems relevant for the generation of financial statements.
 The auditor reports on the audit directly to the Supervisory Board and the Audit Committee.
 In certain cases, audits are carried out by the central Internal Audit department.

-After each process related to the preparation of the financial statements, optimization potential identified at the different levels is discussed and necessary adjustments of the processes are made.
+After each process related to the preparation of the financial statements, optimization potential identified at the different levels is analyzed and necessary adjustments of the processes are made.

 The identification and evaluation of opportunities for our future business development is integrated into the different planning, analysis, and control processes.